A Three-Day Trip to Tampa

 Lunch at The Columbia Restaurant

 This Tampa restaurant started in Ybor City in 1905 and has since opened multiple locations across Florida.
 I think it’s a law that you have to eat a Cuban Sandwich during your three-day trip to Tampa, so you might as well order one here at Florida’s oldest restaurant.
-If you have
+To go along with that Cubano, have a 1905 salad tossed right at your table.

 The Columbia Restaurant: 2117 E. 7th Ave, Tampa